Sale and supply of spectacles

-- You should communicate clearly with the patient about the purpose, use and maintenance of their spectacles.
+- You must communicate clearly with the patient about the purpose, use and maintenance of their spectacles.

 - You must make arrangements for patients to receive aftercare as far as and for as long as is reasonable.

-- Requirements for sale and supply when the person is not present are the same as face-to-face sale and supply.
+- Requirements for sale and supply when the patient is not present are the same as face-to-face sale and supply.

 - You should only make up spectacles using prescriptions over two years old if it is in the patient’s best interests.